InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-10-22-from-multi-page-to-single-page.markdown

 Move the event handlers from the document to this wrapper div.

 **Temporary Solution 3**
 Some times the same view/controller can be used in more than one parent view.
-A good example of this is popups.
+A good example of this is popups and the correct solution is to wrap them in Directives but, if for some edge reason at the moment you can't...

 In this case we can't use the main view wrapper div because it's not always the same, so for these edge cases we remove the handler before adding it again:

 {% highlight javascript %}